nathpaiva/pompom-time/README.md

 yarn dev
 ```

-But if is the first time you are running locally, we also have to create the "workouts" table.
-In order to do that, you can use the `hasura cli` and execute:
+But if it is the first time you run the project locally, you also must create the "workouts" table.
+To do that, you can use the `hasura cli` and execute:

 ```bash
 hasura migrate apply --envfile .env --database-name default